Running/Injuries

 Achilles Tendinopathy

 Achilles tendinopathy is degeneration of the Achilles tendon, the largest tendon in the body connecting the calf muscles to the heel.
 It affects up to 10% of recreational runners.
 There are two distinct types with different treatment: - Mid-portion (2-6cm above heel): Most common, responds well to eccentric loading - Insertional (at heel bone): Different treatment, do NOT do eccentrics over edge The condition develops from repetitive overload exceeding the tendon's capacity to repair.
-It's a failed healing response, not inflammation (hence "-opathy" not "-itis").
+It is a failed healing response, not inflammation (hence "-opathy" not "-itis").
 Recovery requires progressive loading, not rest.

 Warning Signs